 Check out the antivirus software.
 Install Microsoft Security Essentials if they’re running something that’s expired.
 I’m no longer convinced that running a secondary antivirus scanner is worth the effort.
 MSE is the least common denominator, but it doesn’t nag and doesn’t expire.

 Block malicious hosts.
-Here’s a list of bad domains, and a tool to keep the file updated.
+Use a malware-blocking DNS server.
 This will provide a layer of protection beyond antivirus software for threats like Cryptolocker by making it harder to download them and making it much harder for them to communicate with their command and control networks if you do get infected.
 This helps plug the hole between your antivirus software and your firewall.

 Run My Defrag.
 The difference between it and Microsoft’s built-in utility is staggering.
 Run it once a year and the difference is unbelievable.
 Skip it if your relatives have SSDs of course.